 Powerlink is proposing to extend its existing network into the Galilee Basin with all project timings being subject to mining investment decisions.
 To date, Powerlink has resumed a small number of land parcels for the Galilee Basin Transmission Project.
-Powerlink will seek to resume the balance of easements for both stages of the project in late 2013, subject to mining investment decisions.
+Powerlink will seek to resume the balance of easements for both stages of the project, subject to mining investment decisions.
 For a full list of anticipated project timings please see the tables below.
 Powerlink will continue to keep local residents informed throughout the project and we thank landowners and other key stakeholders for their cooperation and input thus far.
 Further information about the project can be downloaded from the Newsletters and notices page below.

 Powerlink has completed environmental investigations for both stages of the project.
 This included consultation with affected landholders and stakeholders, and the preparation of an Environmental Impact Assessment (EIA) with two separate Environmental Impact Statements (EIS) for Stage 1 and Stage 2.
-Ministerial ‘community infrastructure’ designation, which is a planning approval process under the Sustainable Planning Act 2009 and a necessary step for the project to proceed, was recently received for Stage 1 of the project.
-Designation will be sought for Stage 2 of the project in 2013.
+Ministerial ‘community infrastructure’ designation, which is a planning approval process under the Sustainable Planning Act 2009 and a necessary step for the project to proceed, was received for Stage 1 of the project.
+Designation will be sought for Stage 2 of the project.
 As part of the designation process, Powerlink seeks submissions on the proposed Ministerial designation from directly-affected landowners and other stakeholders.
 Submissions received are considered and responded to individually and a copy of each submission and response will be provided to the Minister responsible for considering the designation application.

 Project start Project finish